grew-nlp/grew_doc/content/usage/grew_server.md

    * `feats`: an object whose keys follow `features` argument (value are `string` or `null`)
    * `freq`: an `int` giving the frequency of the lexical item

-If the `prune` integer argument is set as `n`, only the subset of unambiguous structure at depth `n` is reported.
+If the `prune` integer argument is set as `n`, only the subset of unambiguous structures at depth `n` is reported.
-    For instance, if the keys are `["form", "lemma", "upos", "Gender", "Number"]`, the pruning at level 3 will keep only lexicon entries where there is more than one couple of value for `Gender` and `Number` with the same triple `(form, lemma, upos)`.
+    For instance, if the keys are `["form", "lemma", "upos", "Gender", "Number"]`, the pruning at level 3 will keep only lexicon entries where there is more than one couple of value for `Gender` and `Number` with the same triple of values for features `form`, `lemma` and `upos`.

 #### Exemple

-with a corpus containing the following sentence:
+With a corpus containing the following sentence:

 ```
 1	moule	moule	NOUN	_	Gender=Fem|Number=Sing	_	_	_	_